 For now, we need to keep the whole of God's Word in view.
 It shows in Scripture that feasts, like Tabernacles, are still to be observed even after Christ's second coming

 and His guidance today reminds us to honor Sabbaths and certain festivals.
 We should also remember we are one family under Christ adopted into the heritage of the Jews

-, so here is a list of holidays God wants us to observe and guidelines for them.
+The following is a list of holidays we should observe and guidelines for them.
 Just keep in mind the guidelines are suggestions.
 We should not fall back onto the legalism required of the Jews or worry over getting things absolutely right, but simply try to honor God's holidays as our hearts move us.
 We are not given a spirit of slavery that leads to fear when we are saved in Christ Jesus

 (Romans 8:15; Luke 1:68-75)

 , so use these guidelines as just that and don't worry about getting things wrong or that you must observe them.
 Just try to keep the right focuses for the theme of each and do not over emphasize man-made traditions with them.

 Weekly Sabbath or Shabbat/Sabbat (Hebrew)